Skip to code content (skip section selection)

 A. All nonresidential and mixed use developments shall utilize alley loaded and/or parking to the rear of the building.

-B. The Planning Director may allow a use to be established, or existing structure expansion even if off-street parking and loading requirements of § 155.401 cannot be met for the use, provided that as much off-street parking and loading as can reasonably be provided is provided, and no foreseeable traffic congestion problems will be created.
+B. The Board of Adjustment may grant a variance to the parking and loading requirements of § 155.401 for business or structure expansions provided that as much off-street parking and loading as can reasonably be provided is provided, and no foreseeable traffic congestion problems will be created.

 C. New construction shall provide bicycle rack(s) on site or pay fee-in-lieu.
 The fee-in-lieu shall be calculated using an average purchase price for the bicycle rack(s) plus installation cost, and will be used to provide appropriate bicycle infrastructure and parking facilities in the public right-of-way or on public property in downtown.